print print

 • Children are more susceptible to EMFs because their cells are multiplying much more rapidly as they grow and are therefore more prone to damage from microwave sources inside or outside the home.

-If you are concerned about electromagnetic fields from electrical appliances within your home, our "Electrical Appliances" article in our subscription section looks at over 100 common household appliances and their associated field levels.
+If you are concerned about electromagnetic fields from electrical appliances within your home, our "Electrical Appliances" article in our article library looks at over 100 common household appliances and their associated field levels.